-Text is an important part of any type of film and as a video editor understanding how to add text correctly and create cinematic titles is imperative.
+Text is an important part of any type of film, and as a video editor, understanding how to add text correctly and create cinematic titles is imperative.
 Today we will show you how to add text in Premiere Pro.

-Every element you work with as a video editor helps top move the story along, it pushes the plot along and keeps your viewers entertained.
+Every element you work with as a video editor helps top move the story along; it pushes the plot along and keeps your viewers entertained.

 In today’s article, we will talk about the reasons for using text in your film and how to add text in Premiere Pro.
-As an editor starting out these skills and know-how will take you a long way.
+As an editor starting out with these skills and know-how will take you a long way.

 Let’s jump straight into it!